sharpfive/Recipes/README.md

 ### Weakest Part of the Project: What do you think is the weakest part of your project?

 #### UI
 UI is bare bones.
 But gets the job done.
 Anything I tried with padding made it look worse, so I kept it simple.
+There are many duplicated elements that could be extracted into a more coherent design system.

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.
 #### DI